SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

     <prop key="java.naming.provider.url" value="smf://___IP:PORT___" />
 ```

-This specified a URI scheme of "smf" which is the plaint-text method of communicating with the Solace Message Broker.
+This specified a URI scheme of "smf" which is the plaint-text method of communicating with the Solace Event Broker.
 This should be updated to "smfs" to switch to secure communication giving you the following configuration:

 ```xml
     <prop key="java.naming.provider.url" value="smfs://___IP:PORT___" />